harish242/my-int28/README.md

 # Project Overview

-I have successfully completed the assignment assigned by GNA Energy.
 The following key points outline my work on this project:

 1. **Authentication:**
    - Users must log in to access the app.